MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-server-events-windows-event-log.md

 Events that occur on the [!INCLUDE[nav_server](../developer/includes/nav_server_md.md)] instances can be recorded in event logs on the computer that is running [!INCLUDE[nav_server](../developer/includes/nav_server_md.md)].
 You can view the events by using Event Viewer.

 ##  <a name="ViewEventViewer"></a> About Business Central Server Events in Event Viewer
-Events that occur on [!INCLUDE[nav_server](../developer/includes/nav_server_md.md)] instances are recorded in the event channels specific to Dynamics NAV and also in the general Windows Application log.
+Events that occur on [!INCLUDE[nav_server](../developer/includes/nav_server_md.md)] instances are recorded in the event channels specific to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] and also in the general Windows Application log.
 Event channels provide a way to collect and view events from a specific event trace provider.
 This differs from the Windows Application log which contains system-wide events from multiple publishers \(applications and components\).

 ## Business Central channel logs
 In the Event Viewer console tree, open **Applications and Services Logs** > **Microsoft** > **Dynamics365BusinessCentral**.